fix bond/react command

 zero or more common keyword/value pairs may be appended directly after ‘bond/react’

 these apply to all reaction specifications (below)

 common_keyword = stabilization

-stabilization values = no or yes group-ID xmax no = no reaction site stabilization yes = perform reaction site stabilization group-ID = user-assigned ID for all non-reacting atoms (group created internally) xmax = xmax value that is used by an internally created nve/limit integrator
+stabilization values = no or yes group-ID xmax no = no reaction site stabilization yes = perform reaction site stabilization group-ID = user-assigned prefix for the dynamic group of non-reacting atoms xmax = xmax value that is used by an internally created nve/limit integrator

 react = mandatory argument indicating new reaction specification

 react-ID = user-assigned name for the reaction